Modeling electron fractionalization with unconventional Fock spaces: Fermion-root quasiparticles

-The second step is to reintroduce the single-particle label \(\alpha_i\) and determine the exchange statistics of the quasiparticles.
-At this point it becomes necessary to order the labels, so I index them with an integer \(i\).
-From the point of view of constructing explicit quasiparticle operators, this step is trivial because it is possible to associate a number operator to the quasiparticles.\cite{fradkin1989} Suppose I start with a set of operators \(C_{\alpha_i}'\) satisfying the exclusion and normal ordering rules, Eqs. \eqref{exc} and \eqref{no}, and commuting if they carry different labels.\cite{foot2} Then the quasiparticles \(C_{\alpha_i}=C_{\alpha_i}' e^{\im \theta \sum_{j<i} N_{\alpha_j}'}\) have exchange statistics
+Our discussion so far solves completely the problem of taking the \(m\)th root of a single fermion.
+The solution displays nice physical properties.
+If there is more than one single-particle state, then one must in addition determine the exchange statistics of the fermion-root quasiparticles.
+At this point it becomes necessary to order the single particle labels, so let us index them with an integer \(i\).
+Let \(C_{\alpha_i}'\) denote a set of operators satisfying the exclusion and normal ordering rules, Eqs. \eqref{exc} and \eqref{no}, {\it and commuting if they carry different labels}.
+The associated number operators are \(N_{\alpha_i}'\).
+One can construct such a set by tensoring the \(2m\times 2m\) matrices

+with identity matrices.
+Hence, if there are \(N\) single-particle labels \(\alpha_i\), then the dimension of the underlying Hilbert space is \((2m)^{N}\).
+With these definitions, the quasiparticle creation and annihilation operators